The Clear Edge

 Based on degrading and broken systems, list 2–3 specific system improvements for next month with clear success criteria.

-Result by the end of Segment 3: Complete operational health assessment, identified system degradation before crisis, root cause analysis of failures, and specific improvement plans.
+Result by the end of Segment 3: You have a complete operational health assessment, identified system degradation before crisis, run root cause analysis on failures, and defined specific improvement plans.

 Segment 4: Next Month Planning (45 minutes)